-- If you spot one of the babies sucking left thumb in an ultrasound scan, chances are he/she may be left-handed.
+- If you spot one of the babies sucking their left thumb in an ultrasound scan, chances are they may be left-handed.

-- Genitals are formed allowing the sonographer to recognize their gender easily.
+- Genitals are formed allowing the sonographeriXA medical professional who specializes in using the ultrasound imaging technique to recognize their gender easily.
 Girl fetus will have millions of eggs in her ovaries.

 - Their bodies grow faster than the heads.
-Skin is covered with downy hair, referred to as lanugo, which disappear before birth, but a few babies have it ever after birth.
+Skin is covered with downy hair, referred to as lanugo, which disappears before birth, but a few babies have it ever after birth.

 - All the limbs and joints move.
 The skeletal system is soft now, made of rubbery cartilage, and hardens slowly.

 - Chests move up and down and mimic breathing.
-They take in amniotic fluid in place of air.
+They take in amniotic fluidiXClear, yellowish liquid surrounding and protecting the fetus during pregnancy in place of air.

 During the 16th week here is what you might notice:

-Bigger breasts: The breasts will grow big by many cup sizes as they are prepping up for nursing.
+Bigger breasts: The breasts will grow big as they are prepping up for nursing.

 Pregnancy glow: The increased blood flow during this time makes your face look bright and the active hormones will make your skin oilier and shinier.
-This is called pregnancy glow.
+This is called pregnancy glow (4).

 Constipation: Besides pregnancy hormones making the gastrointestinal tract inactive, the growing uterus puts pressure on the bowels leading to constipation.
-Have lots of water and take high fibre foods to beat the condition.
+Have lots of water and take high fiber foods to beat the condition.